13 Oct Here are 10 reasons why Bangkok’s Chinatown is the world’s greatest Chinatown

 Behind the veneer of urban chaos and bustling markets, you can find an intricate maze of mystic alleys surrounding communal shrines reminiscent of the old days when life was not as motorized, digital and airconditioned.

 Despite continued change and commercial vigor, Chinatown remains a complex patchwork of ethnic, philosophical, spiritual and communal life, encompassing the rich tangible and intangible heritage of the world’s largest Chinese diaspora.

 It’s the unique heritage of Thailand’s ancient merchant class and a gateway of understanding Bangkok’s past.

-There are ancient communities such as Charoen Chai, Phutarej and Leng Bua Ia that live on under the threat of eviction.
+The Charoen Chai, Phutarej and Leng Bua Ia are fighting for survival and continue to live on for now under the threat of eviction.

 We will continuously develop this blog post and add link to all these communities and stories of its people and places.

 Away from the bustling main roads.
 Forgotten in time and quietness behind the commercial frenzy of Chinatown.

 From living heritage to a disneyfied shell of its former self?

 Chinatown in itself has undergone numerous changes in the past.
 The big changes started with the first urban development initiatives by King Rama V roughly from the 1880’s to 1920’s which transformed Chinatown from a slum-like dwelling to the Kingdom’s economic powerhouse and the birth place for many of Thailand’s largest Sino-Thai conglomerates that control much of Thailand’s economy today.

 Many of his legacies, such as the Singapore inspired Chinese shop-houses lining the street network are still around which lends its unique characteristic and charm to the area.